Social media is a part of everyday life.

 But it’s not merely a set and forget strategy.

-You need to dedicate some time to staying social on social media; else you’ll turn into a robot.
+You need to dedicate some time to staying social on social media; otherwise you’ll turn into a robot.

 Let the tools do the repetitive work and free up your time for more meaningful social interactions.